Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Reputable charities often provide transparency regarding how donations are used and their community impact.

-Your actions as a traveler shape the local economy and society.
+Your behavior as a tourist shape the local economy and society.
 Prioritizing ethical and responsible choices leaves a positive mark.

 Every purchase you make can strengthen the local economy.
-Choose consciously to support small businesses and local initiatives.
+Choose consciously to help small businesses and local initiatives.